 - Complete rotations as assigned.

-- Meet weekly with the internship coordinator.
+- Meet weekly with the internship supervisor.

 - Keep a reflective journal, sample chart notes and developmental assessments.

 - Create and achieve personal internship and rotation goals.

 - Prepare one case study and present to the Child Life Program team.

 - Complete virtual and in-service trainings as assigned.

 - Prepare a significant project, with the internship supervisor's approval, that directly supports the Doernbecher Child Life Program.

 Internship program structure

 Interns work at the bedside/playroom with a certified child life specialist, assessing patient needs and providing interventions and support.
 Interventions may include developmental and therapeutic play, diagnosis teaching, preparation and procedural support, coping support, emotional and grief support, and support to siblings and family members.
 Documentation of encounters and interventions is entered into patient charts.

 - Week 1: Orientation with internship supervisor (Child Life manager).